RawLabo/QuickRawPicker/README.md

 * **Small size and ease of use.** The zip package is only about 30MB, no installation and no complicated setup.

 **[🔽Download](https://github.com/qdwang/QuickRawPicker/releases/latest) the latest precompiled binaries.**
 > You may need to run `xattr -dr com.apple.quarantine QuickRawPicker.app` to fix the **"file is damaged"** issue under macOS.
+>
+> Please check https://disable-gatekeeper.github.io/ for more info.

 ![Godot_v3 3 3-stable_win64_7Mg3iQ7wVj](https://user-images.githubusercontent.com/403616/131298037-5c28a4c6-b252-4fc2-ac5b-34cb4ac2f964.jpg)